 Due to the continued connection of the grill to the electrical socket, the power button will stay lighted in light blue.
 When you turn off the power, the blue light will dim, but it can turn on by pressing the power button again.

-Step 6: Turn off the grill’s power supply.
+- Turn off the power supply

 Extending any extension cords or detaching the grill from the electrical outlet is required.
 The Pit Boss power cord is about 6/12 feet long and is used to run the equipment.
 The vast majority of individuals will use an electric wire.